bbauska/UC-Davis-JS-Basics/readme.md

 height="2.801281714785652in"}

-Now that we have a working project which is great, and we had some errors and that\'s normal and I\'m glad they appeared here for me because they\'ll certainly appear for you.
-It\'s very easy to end up with little mistakes whether you spelled something wrong or use the wrong ID.
-There\'s a lot of moving parts with little web application, even one small like this.
-You have your HTML with IDs things you\'re hooking into.
-You have the styles where there\'s different elements that are affecting the way the page looks, and then in the script, you\'re manipulating many times both of those things on the fly.
+Now that we have a working project which is great, and we had some errors and that&apos;s normal and I&apos;m glad they appeared here for me because they&apos;ll certainly appear for you.
+It&apos;s very easy to end up with little mistakes whether you spelled something wrong or use the wrong ID.
+There&apos;s a lot of moving parts with little web application, even one small like this.
+You have your HTML with IDs things you&apos;re hooking into.
+You have the styles where there&apos;s different elements that are affecting the way the page looks, and then in the script, you&apos;re manipulating many times both of those things on the fly.

-Just for a quick summary of the script here, when you submit that form, what we\'re doing is we\'re running this handle form submit function which is getting the values out of the form, clearing out those values from the form when it\'s done.
+Just for a quick summary of the script here, when you submit that form, what we&apos;re doing is we&apos;re running this handle form submit function which is getting the values out of the form, clearing out those values from the form when it&apos;s done.
 Then going through and actually creating the actual card, after that going in and fixing the header at the top of that container, at this part of the page up here.

-Over here you\'re fixing the header if we need to, after that, we actually put the card on the page.
-The create destination card is a long function because we\'re creating each one of these HTML elements manually or individually here having JavaScript create those elements and put the contents inside of them, and then add them actually to the DOM as they\'re needed.
-Plus we have an extra function that allows you to remove a card so that\'s one more extra piece of functionality that we have in this little application.
+Over here you&apos;re fixing the header if we need to, after that, we actually put the card on the page.
+The create destination card is a long function because we&apos;re creating each one of these HTML elements manually or individually here having JavaScript create those elements and put the contents inside of them, and then add them actually to the DOM as they&apos;re needed.
+Plus we have an extra function that allows you to remove a card so that&apos;s one more extra piece of functionality that we have in this little application.

 The last thing to do is to clean it up by adding a function up at the